-As part of our duties to provide the best educational support for your children, each year group has a SEN folder, which is kept in the PPA room, which provides up to date information on each of the children who have a diagnosed special educational need.
+As part of our duties to provide the best educational support for your children, each year group has a SEN folder which provides up to date information on each of the children who have a diagnosed special educational need.
 The folder also gives information on those children who have been referred or identified as having a need for extra educational support.
-This folder ensures that every or teaching assistant can access up to date information on the children and their needs.
+This folder ensures that every teacher, teaching assistant, or supply teacher who comes into contact with the children has an understanding of what their needs are.
 As part of this, a one page profile is written to capture the children's thoughts and feelings about what they think they need to help them with their learning and what they think we need to know about them that is key to their success in school.
-These are kept in a folder in the classrooms so that teachers, teaching assistants and any supply teachers are aware of each child's needs.